Anxiety: Symptoms, Causes and How to Manage It

 Can I manage anxiety without medication?

 Yes, for mild to moderate anxiety.
-CBT, mindfulness, exercise, reduced caffeine and sleep improvements can be highly effective without medication.
+CBT, mindfulness, breathwork, exercise, nervous system regulation techniques, reduced caffeine and sleep improvements can be highly effective without medication.
 More severe anxiety may benefit from medication alongside therapy.

 How does Mentis specifically help with anxiety?

-Mentis provides CBT-based chatbot support, guided breathing exercises, thought record journaling, daily mindfulness activities, and anxiety tracking — all shown to be effective for anxiety management.
+Mentis provides CBT-based chatbot support, guided breathing exercises (including box breathing for anxiety relief), thought record journaling, daily mindfulness and grounding activities, and anxiety tracking — all shown to be effective for anxiety management.
+It is available 24/7, which matters most at 2am when anxiety peaks.

 Get Support for Anxiety with Mentis